dart-lang/site-www/src/tools/jetbrains-plugin.md

 ## Getting started

+If you don't already have the IDE and the Dart SDK, get them.
-Once your IDE has the Dart plugin, you need to tell it where to find the Dart SDK and (optionally) Dartium.
+Then install the Dart plugin and tell it where to find the Dart SDK.

-{% include dartium-2.0.html %}

-{% comment %}
-update-for-dart-2
-{% endcomment %}

 ### Downloading the IDE